rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 x/s $esp+0x1c // to see the input string in stack memory x/68bx $esp+0x1c // to see input string bytes in hex
 //Warning, everything is flipped! higher addresses are lower
-//The 0x0a000000 right after the 'aaaa' is the memory for `modified`
+//The 0x0a000000 right after the 'aaaa' is the memory for `unsecured`
 ```

 In this output, we see a series of commands that we used to interact with the program during debugging.
 Let’s break down what each of these commands does:

 - **Breakpoint (`break`)**: A breakpoint is a marker you set in your code that tells the debugger to pause the program’s execution when it reaches a specific point.
 This allows you to inspect the program's state at that exact moment, making it easier to diagnose issues or understand what the code is doing.
 In this case, we set a breakpoint at a particular address in the `main` function.

 - **Run (`r`)**: After setting a breakpoint, we use the `r` (short for "run") command to start the program.
 We pass the file "input.txt" as input, which is directed to the program’s standard input (stdin).
 The program reads this input as if it were typed directly into the terminal.

 - **Examine (`x`)**: The `x` command in `gdb` is used to examine the contents of memory at a specific address.
 We can specify how we want the memory to be interpreted:

   - **`x/s`**: This option interprets the memory content as a string and shows the characters stored at that memory address.
   - **`x/68bx`**: This option interprets the memory content as 68 consecutive hexadecimal byte values.
 It’s useful for seeing the exact byte-level representation of the data stored in memory.

 After running these commands, you should see the value `0x0a000000` right after the sequence of `'aaaa...'` in memory.
-This value represents the `modified` variable that we altered by writing a newline character (`0x0a`).
+This value represents the `unsecured` variable that we altered by writing a newline character (`0x0a`).

 It’s important to note that in this context, we’re working with integers (`int`), which are four bytes long.
 The memory representation we’re seeing is in _little-endian_ format.
 In little-endian systems, like those using the Intel x86 architecture, the least significant byte (the "smallest" part of the number) is stored first, at the lowest memory address.
 So, when we see `0x0a000000`, it means that the byte `0x0a` is stored first, followed by three `0x00` bytes.